mavlink/mavros/test_mavros/README.md

 MAVROS test package
 ===================

+> **Note:** the instructions below are historical (ROS 1 / catkin era) SITL
+> hand-tests and are kept for reference.
+The current automated test suite lives
+> in `mavros/test/` and is run by CI.

 This package consists hand-tests with FCU SITL environment.
 I hope later we will do automatic tests too.